guilatoffi/Flipper_animations/README.md

 Instructions:

-Download the zip files and extract them.
+1.Download the zip files and extract them.

-Insert your SD card into your Flipper Zero device.
+2.Insert your SD card into your Flipper Zero device.

-Open Qflipper A and connect your Flipper Zero to your computer.
+3.Open Qflipper A and connect your Flipper Zero to your computer.

-Navigate to the "dolphin" folder on your SD card.
+4.Navigate to the "dolphin" folder on your SD card.

-Download the "manifest.txt" file.
+5.Download the "manifest.txt" file.

-Open the "manifest.txt" file you just downloaded and copy all of its contents, except for the line "Filetype: Flipper Animation Manifest Version: 1".
+6.Open the "manifest.txt" file you just downloaded and copy all of its contents, except for the line "Filetype: Flipper Animation Manifest Version: 1".

-Download and open the original "manifest.txt" file in the "dolphin" folder on your SD card and paste the copied contents at the end of it.
+7.Download and open the original "manifest.txt" file in the "dolphin" folder on your SD card and paste the copied contents at the end of it.

-Save the modified "manifest.txt" file.
+8.Save the modified "manifest.txt" file.

-Delete the original "manifest.txt" file from the "dolphin" folder on your SD card.
+9.Delete the original "manifest.txt" file from the "dolphin" folder on your SD card.

-Replace it with the new, modified "manifest.txt" file.
+10.Replace it with the new, modified "manifest.txt" file.